vderkasoftserve/Patterns_in_Salesforce/README.md

 # This project implements a few GoF patterns in Salesforce.
-The patterns' descriptions are listed below.
+The pattern implementation descriptions are listed below.

 After you've pushed the medatada of the project to the scratch org please assign the 'Admin' permission set to your user by running the following command in your CLI: